Economic Strength Methodology

 Retail - Jobs

 sectors are negative sectors.
 Growth in these reflect a poor economy.

 Per Capita Medical Assistance for the Poor - (Medicaid)

 Actual Per Capita Medical Assistance for the Poor – (Medicaid)

-built into the criteria which compensate for anomalies which might occur in
+balances” are built into the criteria which compensate for anomalies which

 The Ames, IA MSA had the 8th